Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 The River Laman The Valley Cove

-A 35 minute video, Discovering the Valley of Lemuel, filmed entirely on location, can be ordered by sending a check for $24.50 to:
+A 35 minute video, Discovering the Valley of Lemuel, filmed entirely on location, can be ordered.

 Other photos from the video on the Valley of Lemuel and other photos of interest from the Arabian Peninsula are shown in a photogallery at NephiProject.com.
 (While some of the findings reported in various videos at NephiProject.com may be somewhat speculative, I am particularly impressed with the work done regarding the Valley of Lemuel.)